telerik/uwp-docs/controls/raddataform/dataform-gettingstarted.md

 position: 1
 ---

-**RadDataForm** is easily setup by adding the control to a UserControl and setting its **Item** property to an object which properties are to be visualized in the Data Form.
+**RadDataForm** is easily setup by adding the control to a Page and setting its **Item** property to an object which properties are to be visualized in the Data Form.
 In order to use the control in your application you need to reference the following binaries:

 1. Telerik.Core.dll
 2. Telerik.Data.dll